PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Roman ruins.
-Excavated pedestrian crossing in the ancient Roman city of Pompeii in southern Italy.
-There were no sewers in Pompeii, so sewage ran down the streets.
-Raised stones allowed residents to cross the streets between the raised pavements without stepping in the sewage.
+View over the excavated ruins of the Villa of the Mysteries in the ancient Roman city of Pompeii, Italy.
 In the first century AD Pompeii was a flourishing coastal resort populated by wealthy Romans.
-It was decimated in AD 79 by an eruption of Mount Vesuvius that covered the city in wet ashes and cinders.
+It was decimated in AD 79 by an eruption of Mount Vesuvius (in background at right) that covered the city in wet ashes and cinders.
 Many buildings and other structures were well preserved and have been revealed by a series of excavations.
+One of the rooms inside the Villa of Mysteries contains large colourful frescoes that depict a woman undergoing an initiation rite.

 Model release not required.
 Property release not required.